ninenines/cowboy/README.md

   PHP or Ruby.
 * No parameterized module.
 No process dictionary. **Clean** Erlang code.

-The server is currently in early development stage.
-Comments, suggestions are more than welcome.
+The server is currently in early development.
+Comments and suggestions are more than welcome.
 To contribute, either open bug reports, or fork the project and send us pull requests with new or improved functionality.
 You should discuss your plans with us before doing any serious work, though, to avoid